ctkelley/SIAMFANLEquations.jl/README.md

 # [Solving Nonlinear Equations with Iterative Methods: <br> Solvers and Examples in Julia](https://my.siam.org/Store/Product/viewproduct/?ProductId=44313635)

+# NEW: the print book is now a [SIAM e-book](https://epubs.siam.org/action/showPublications?pubType=book&notConceptID=115968&startPage=&ContribAuthorFirstLetter=k)

+This means that if your organization is subscribes to the SIAM E-Book series, you can download the pdf for free.
+Ask your librarian about this.

 ## [C. T. Kelley](https://ctk.math.ncsu.edu)

 The book is finished and this project is __DONE__.
 So I take the sacred book author oath ...